Metal and Alloy Nanoparticle Production through Cathodic Corrosion

 Figure 2.
 Schematic illustration of the ‘comb-electrode’ setup for the cathodic corrosion method .
 The block diagram of the global design of the setup (a), the complete cell system (b), the electrode feeding component (c) and an enlarged ‘comb’ consisting of 5 electrode pairs (d).
 A micrometer screw mounted on the comb electrodes was used to precisely adjust their submersion depth (measured from the moment the electrode touches the liquid surface) in the liquid.

-- Simple and easily scalable
+- Simple, cost-effective and easily scalable

 - Versatile: all metals, metal alloys, oxides can be produced